BAIRNSDALE SECONDARY COLLEGE

 School Nurse

-The College nurse, Sophie Brown, along with school dog 'Charlie', promotes student health and wellbeing within the College.
+The College nurse, Sophie Brown, promotes student health and wellbeing within the College.
 The nurse organises small group programs at recess and lunchtime for students across all year levels.
 The nurse also engages hub staff and health and pastoral coordinators to facilitate health- related programs within the College.
 The College Nurse is available to help any student who may require support or assistance in regard to their physical, personal or social development issues that may be affecting their education.

 Breakfast & Lunch Programs